susanodii/Glasp/Glasp.md

   **Is Glasp's summary accurate?**

-  Video summaries are generated using AI features with is accurate.
+  Video summaries are generated using AI features which is accurate.
 However, the summary generated also depends on the quality of the audio and video content.

   **Can I use Glasp on my mobile device**